Skip to main content

 2. The path is straightest when the side arms are roughly parallel to each other at the midpoint of travel.

 3. The length of the straight travel is roughly equal to the length of the central coupler link.
-Beyond that range, the path begins to curve significantly as it follows the loops of the figure-eight.
+Beyond that range, the path begins to curve significantly.

 Unlike many four-bar linkages designed to move an output rocker, the Watt's linkage is designed specifically for the path of the coupler's midpoint.